Monday, August 5, 2024

 Hofmann's entire email can be found here

 That was December 2020.
-Now, almost five years later, the restoration of the building is complete, and the ground floor retail space is being advertised on Zillow.
+Now, almost four years later, the restoration of the building is complete, and the ground floor retail space is being advertised on Zillow.
 The rent for the space is $5,000 a month.

 COPYRIGHT 2024 CAROLE OSTERINK